 Kids who aren’t naturally independent hate to spend a lot of time away from their parents.
 Instead of making independent play feel like a punishment, find ways to move their play into your space.
 “Give your child some play things in a room where you are working on something else, like in the kitchen,” Hollman says.
 “Go about your business and point out you both have jobs to do.
 Most kids like to identify with their parents and do their task on their own as they see their mother do.
 Perhaps you are making dinner and they are playing with play dough.”

 Most kids need a little boost to help them get in touch with their creative sides.
-Suggest something out of the box — and then move out of the way.
-"Provide play figures that are very enjoyable to your child and ask them to make up a story," Hollman says.
-"Tell them you’ll be back in ten minutes to hear all about it.
+Suggest something out-of-the-box — and then move out of the way.
+“Provide play figures that are very enjoyable to your child and ask them to make up a story,” Hollman says.
+“Tell them you’ll be back in 10 minutes to hear all about it.
 Increase the time you are away by five minutes the next time and before you know it, they are playing alone and having a grand, inventive time.
 Then you can sit together and the child can dictate the story and you can write it down.
-A job well done!"
+A job well done!”

 Rome wasn’t built in a day, and your child won’t go from never having played alone to spending the entire afternoon in their bedroom.
 Congratulate yourself for every minute you get them to play alone, and don’t forget to throw some of that praise their way — but be specific about what you’re lauding.
 “If your child is reluctant to try these activities for more than a few minutes at a time, that’s fine,” Hollman says.
 “Begin with those few minutes.
 Build on what they are comfortable with.
 Depending on their age, you can expect more time spent alone each time.
 Remember to praise them with details about what they’ve accomplished, no matter how small.
 General praise like, ‘Good job’ may be easily forgotten, but ‘You sure stacked the blue and red blocks up high’ is the kind of detail that’s more easily remembered.”